 Disruption has become a common issue.
 A recent study by Accenture identified that while 93 percent of executives are aware their companies will be disrupted, only 20 percent feel prepared to respond.
 Irrespective of if it’s a product/service or a bigger market change, we can link the roots of disruption to two key factors.

 The first reflects the removal of friction points in the customer journey.
 In the banking industry where major disruption is occurring at all levels of the customer journey, fintech companies have been able to offer easier ways for customers to borrow money, transfer money, and pay for things without the need for hard currency.
 These startups have gained a significant foothold in the banking industry, disrupting long-standing relationships.
 As part of a stealth attrition study, our sister company found that more than 68 percent of respondents would switch to a non-conventional bank in the future.
-The study identified that some of the key reasons are greater control over personal finances and the decrease of banking costs.
+The study identified that some of the key reasons are greater control over personal finances and a decrease in banking costs.

 In order to remain relevant, organizations need to conduct a thorough evaluation of the key friction points throughout the customer journey.
 A specific focus should be put on areas that are easily disrupted by new start-ups.
 Through the process of identifying these various friction points, companies can also determine their true value in the customer/client relationship.
 For example, by using automation and digital experiences, banks are able to alleviate some responsibilities from their front line staff.
 This would allow them to focus on building stronger client relationships with a higher level of personalized service.